SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 * **server-name-privacy**

-  Hides the server name in the Airkar webviewer to no leak the l33t server you are running
+  Hides the server name in the Aikar webviewer to no leak the l33t server you are running

 | **Type:** ``boolean``
 | **Default:** ``false``